Here's why Bobby Abreu has HOF credentials

 This browser does not support the video element.

 It's not difficult to make the case against Bobby Abreu for the Baseball Hall of Fame.
 Just a cursory look at his Baseball-Reference page provides you with all the evidence you need.
 Only two All-Star selections.
 One Silver Slugger Award.
 No top-10 finishes in MVP voting.
 Very little bold type.
 No playoff success.
-Abreu hasn't exceeded 20 percent in any of his four years on the BBWAA ballot, and all of those facts make his low support understandable.
+Abreu hasn't exceeded 20 percent in any of his five years on the BBWAA ballot, and all of those facts make his low support understandable.

 But please ponder these rhetorical questions: How is it Abreu's fault that fans and baseball writers completely overlooked his productivity in real time?
 How is it his fault that he spent much of his career on a bunch of also-ran Phillies teams?